AVEVA/CONNECT-data-services-developer-docs/content/overview/get-started/aveva-cnnxt/cnnxt-mgmt/manage-permissions/assign-roles-groups.md

 # Assign roles to groups

 When a role is assigned to a group, all the users in that group will see the Data Hub tile on their home page in AVEVA™ Connect.
-You must assign a user or group to one or more roles based on the actions they need to take in Data Hub.
+You assign a user or group to a role based on the actions they need to perform in Data Hub.

-Perform the following steps to assign roles to a group:
+Perform the following steps to a group to one or more roles:

 1. From the Connect home page, click the menu icon, then select **User Management**.